mwmccoy/15-466-f21-base3/README.md

-# (TODO: your game's title)
+# Perilous Escape

-Author: (TODO: your name)
+Author: Woody McCoy

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This is a game about being a robot, who must carefully move to escape a labratory.
+Sound cues are essential to knowing when it's safe to move!

 Screen Shot: